-DNA Transfer to Guns
+DNA on Guns

 As DNA profiling has become increasingly sensitive, I’ve seen a steady increase in the use of DNA evidence in felon weapon cases.
 Often the weapon is recovered in the suspect’s home.
 In other cases, the weapons are found in a glove box or under the seat of a vehicle.
 The weapon is swabbed, the DNA is profiled, and more often than not, the resulting profiles are a mixture of 2-4 or more individuals.

 The prosecution theory is: The suspect’s DNA is on the weapon; therefore, the suspect must have handled the weapon.
 The question for the defense is: Is this always true?

 The research on DNA transfer says this this is not necessarily so.
 Goray and van Oorshot set up a series of experiments in which volunteers, seated around a table chatted as they handled a pitcher of juice and glasses during a 20-minute social interaction.
 Prior to the experiment the pitcher, glasses, and other surfaces were treated to remove all DNA and the experiments were videotaped to record who touched which objects.
 At the end of each experiment, the pitcher, glasses, and other objects were DNA profiled to determine the complexity of the DNA mixtures and whose DNA was where.
 The researchers found the following:

 1. Quantifiable amounts of DNA were found on most surfaces and items tested.

 2. DNA profiles were found on items that were never touched by that person.